mtharp/wsjtx-mirror/README.rst

 PyFMT is a Python wrapper for the former FMT Suite by Joe Taylor (K1JT).
-The packages were originally contains in the `Python WSPR Package`_
+The packages were originally contained in the `Python WSPR Package`_

 Development Status
 ^^^^^^^^^^^^^^^^^^
-At this time, only the FMT Paramaters Scritp is functional.
+At this time, only the FMT Paramater Script is functional.
 It's main purpose is to:

 * Set station information (Call and Grid)